 - Waste Utility Charges.

-Water and sewerage charges will be shown on a separate water and sewerage account issued by Urban Utilities.
+These charges are shown on a separate water and sewerage account issued by Urban Utilities.

 Council charges a Rate Account and Services Establishment Fee when a property transfers ownership.